zava8/kibord/readme.md

 ```
 3. invoking niyu evdev, either by **sudo dpkg-reconfigure xkb-data**
 3.  or by deleting the xkm files in /var/lib/xkb and either logging out and back in or just switching to a new layout and back
-4. setxkbmap us # for us abc ; zi for kvizl abc
+4. setxkbmap us # for us abc ; zi for zy_india abc

 <img src="i/nmped3.jpg"></img> <hr/>
 <img src="i/hin_nmped2.jpg"></img> <hr/>